Kong/docs.konghq.com/app/_hub/kong-inc/grpc-web/index.md

 ## Purpose

-A service that presents a gRPC API can be used by clients written in many languages, but the network specifications are oriented primarily to connections within a datacenter. [gRPC-Web] allows exposing such API to the Internet, and be consumed by brower-based JS apps.
+A service that presents a gRPC API can be used by clients written in many languages, but the network specifications are oriented primarily to connections within a datacenter. [gRPC-Web] lets you expose this API to the Internet so that it can be consumed by browser-based JS apps.

 This plugin translates requests and responses between [gRPC-Web] and ["real" gRPC](https://github.com/grpc/grpc).
 Supports both HTTP/1.1 and HTTP/2, over plaintext (HTTP) and TLS (HTTPS) connections.